 - Features: 4-star hotel, free full breakfast, free Wi-Fi, computer available for common use in lobby, restaurant, bar, airport transportation available (EUR 35 each way)

 Near the city center, right off Bulevardul General Gheorghe Magheru, one of the main north-south thoroughfares through Bucharest.
-The Romanian Athenaeum (the city’s historic concert hall) and the National Museum of Art are a 5-10 minute walk to the west.
+The Romanian Athenaeum (the city’s historic concert hall) and the National Museum of Art are 5-10 minutes west.
 Many other items on your Bucharest wish list – the Palace of Parliament, the National Museum of Romanian History, the historic Strada Lipscani, the city’s expansive parks, numerous restaurants – are all a 25 minute or less walk away.
 In other words, from here, there’s a lot you can do on foot.
-It is roughly equidistant from the Piata Romana and Universitate Metro stations, roughly 10 minutes walking time north and south, respectively.
+It is roughly equidistant from the Piata Romana and Universitate Metro stations.
+Both are roughly 10 minutes walking time north and south, respectively.

 Unfortunately, direct service to the airport via the Metro isn’t offered, and while express buses do run from the city center to the airport, the nearest stops are roughly a 15-20 minute walk away.
 If you’re carrying bags, you’re better off booking a shuttle (available for around RON 80/EUR 20 total for 2 people – more details about that in my post about Bucharest itself next week) or taking advantage of the hotel’s Mercedes pick-up service (EUR 35 each way).